AugustoCiuffoletti/matilda/README.md

 If you manually stop the service, you need to restart it before shutting down the server in order to auto-start it at boot.

+The dockers are configured to automaticaly upgrade to the last released version of the dockers.
+If you want to disable such feature, remove from the *docker-compose.yml* file the *watchtower* stanza.

 To have an instant check of system state use `docker-compose ps`:

     $ sudo docker-compose ps